kpal002/kpal002/README.md

 - 👋 Hi, I’m Kuntal
-- 👀 I’m interested in Data Science, Machine Learning and AI.
-- 🌱 I’m currently a Ph.D candidate in Physics working on research projects related to anomaly detection and regression analysis
-- using neural networks to search for new physics signals at different particle physics experiments.
+- - 🌱 I’m currently a Ph.D candidate in Physics working on research projects that involve using low-rank tensor completion for neural architecture search and looking for new physics signals utilizing unsupervised techniques used for anomaly detection.

-- I am also taking graduate CS courses in ML and Data Science and particpating in online competitions
-- to further enhance my knowledge and skillset in these subjects.
+- 👀 I’m an aspiring data scientist with a deep interest in machine learning and AI research.
+- I am seeking full-time data science and machine learning opportunities where I can use my skills and expertise to contribute to innovative projects.
+My programming skills include proficiency in Python and beginner-level experience with C/C++.
+I am proficient in various ML/data analysis libraries, including Keras, Tensorflow, Pandas, NumPy, and Scikit-learn.
+I also have experience with database languages such as SQL.
 - 📫 Feel free to reach me at kpal002@ucr.edu

 <!---